hackersync/HackerNews/README.md

 HackerSync
 ==========

 A cross-platform Hacker News client written by Kevin He and Alex Dao.
-This is a project just for fun and personal use.
+This is a project to learn and experiment, and primarily for personal use.

 ### Frameworks / Libraries
 * [React Native](https://facebook.github.io/react-native/)